 Whether you are hosting your own Halloween party or helping to plan one, you have plenty of options to choose from when searching for the ideal party venue around Halloween time.
-Choosing a cool place to host your Halloween party will depend on your own interests and budget as well as your party's theme and costume requirements.
+Choosing a cool place to host a party will depend on your own interests and budget as well as your shindig's theme and costume requirements.

 Host your Halloween party at home for a cozy and familiar environment.
 Doing this will let you have full creative control on where your guests enjoy themselves and on how you decorate.
-Purchase black lights to replace your home's traditional lighting, or incorporate various colors of light throughout your home (such as orange lighting in your bathroom to go along with the theme of Halloween).
-Purchase a fog machine to give the added effect of a spooky atmosphere.
-Other decorations, such as fake cobwebs, statues and household decorations, are available at local Halloween store outlets or online (see Resources).
+Purchase black lights to replace your home's traditional lighting, or incorporate various colors of light throughout your home (such as orange lighting in your bathroom to go along with the seasonal theme).

 At a Haunted House

 Renting a haunted house is a possibility, depending on your surrounding area and available houses.
 Lots of folks consider such a venue to be among the very best places to host a party.
 Many haunted houses are open for the public during the fall and around Halloween, so you may have to call many haunted houses to inquire about private rentals and parties.

 Renting a haunted house may also mean special restrictions or a specific time frame your guests can attend.
 Sign a rental agreement in advance that sets forth the terms of the rental.
 Most haunted houses are already pre-decorated, but you will more than likely be required to provide your own entertainment, food and beverages for your guests.